C++ application programming interface

 - optionally validate the readback stream

-- wait for completion and inspect final status, counters, FIFO statistics, and CRCs
+- wait for completion and inspect final status, counters, FIFO statistics, and CRC32 integrity checks

 That common pattern is centralized in send_and_trig(...) in ppworkflow.hh so that behavior stays consistent across multiple tools.